On the Incompetence of Others (and why it doesn't have to bother you even if it does)

 There are many things that society, even with a fairly invested ministry of education, fails to teach us in terms of giving us helpful insights to get through life, and should we not discover these insights ourselves, our lack, caused by external incompetence, can be equivalent to our lacking any practical education whatsoever, beyond the fact that we have formally graduated.

 Much of who we are is the product of the failure of others.
 If we had a traumatic childhood, it was due to the incompetence of those who raised us.
 If we live in constant fear and anxiety, it is due to the failure of those responsible for providing us safety, or at least the feeling that we are safe.

-When we are children, much of who we might become in the future lies in the hands of those we depend ourselves upon, regardless of their level of competence in filling their roles.
+When we are children, much of who we might become in the future lies in the hands of those we depend upon, regardless of their level of competence in filling their roles.

-In other words, even benevolent values, such as empathy, sympathy, pity and compassion, may prove to be impractical, and even counter-productive, in our quest for a life of decent wellbeing.
+In other words, even benevolent values such as empathy, sympathy, pity, and compassion may prove to be impractical and even counter-productive in our quest for a life of decent wellbeing.

-Find the things that usually make you preoccupied, and you might find out that many of these things are not really worth worrying over; not now, and not necessarily forever - even if they may cause a significant level of unease.
+Find the things that usually make you preoccupied, and you might find out that many of these things are not really worth worrying over.
+Not now, and not necessarily forever.
+Even if they may cause a significant level of unease.